CALIFORNIA MEAL PENALTY RULING

 IDI clients affected by this law will likely fall into one of two scenarios.
 The two scenarios, with appropriate next steps, are outlined below:

 If you already have an FLSA overtime solution using our Time Bank or Contractor Central software (whether retro with lookbacks or current period), you may need an adjustment to your configuration.
 We do not currently have a solution with a four-year lookback to apply the new overtime calculations requirements to historical data, but we can be part of your "Go Forward" plan.

 IDI CLIENT SCENARIO #2

 If you have an existing IDI solution, but FLSA overtime rates are being managed in payroll, and your payroll vendor cannot accommodate the new California requirements based on your setup, we can evaluate adding additional logic to your existing Time Bank or Contractor Central software to help you stay in compliance with this law.

-When you are ready to start the evaluation process for an enhancement, contact our sales department by emailing email@example.com.
+When you are ready to start the evaluation process, contact our sales department by emailing email@example.com.